 - ochronosis 4

-Typically patients present with sudden onset of pain and swelling in the achilles region, often accompanied by a audible snap during forceful dorsiflexion of the foot.
+Typically patients present with sudden onset of pain and swelling in the Achilles region, often accompanied by an audible snap during forceful dorsiflexion of the foot.
 A classic example is that of an unfit 'weekend warrior' playing squash.

 If complete a defect may be felt and the patient will have only minimal plantar flexion against resistance.

 The spectrum of tears ranges from microtears to interstitial tears (parallel to the long axis of the Achilles), to partial tears, and eventually to complete tears.

 Tears can be acute or chronic, with repeated minor trauma.
 At the mildest end of the spectrum all that may be present is peritendonitis.

 Typically, in a young 'normal' individual, the Achilles tendon ruptures in the 'critical zone', which is a region of relative watershed hypovascularity 2-6 cm proximal to insertion.

 The Achilles tendon tear classification is primarily based on the degree of retraction.